hbctraining/scRNA-seq/lessons/umap-installation.md

 Before we install `conda`, **close your R and RStudio**.

 The `conda` package management tool is part of the Anaconda software package.
 Install `conda` by navigating to the [Anaconda download page](https://www.anaconda.com/distribution/).
-Scroll down to choose a tab for the OS of your computer portion of the web page:
+Scroll down to choose a tab for the OS of your computer:

 <p align="center">
 <img src="../img/os_tab.png" width="400">